antononcube/Raku-Math-NumberTheory/README.md

 # {0 => 30, 1 => 15, 2 => 19, 3 => 10, 4 => 10, 5 => 14, 6 => 19, 7 => 7, 8 => 14, 9 => 20}
 ```

-Here is an examples of using `real-digits`:
+Here is an example of using `real-digits`:

 ```perl6
 real-digits(123.55555)